 Selecting the Right Kale

-- Curly Kale: Known for its ruffled leaves and bright green color, curly kale has a robust flavor and is the most frequently used variety for chips.
-It crisps up nicely and provides a good texture.
+- Curly Kale: This one has ruffled leaves and a bright green color.
+It has a strong flavor and crisps up nicely, giving you a good texture.

-- Lacinato Kale: Also called dinosaur kale, this variety has flatter, dark green leaves with a more delicate taste.
-While it may not be as crispy as curly kale, it offers a unique flavor that some might prefer.
+- Lacinato Kale: Also called dinosaur kale, it has flatter dark green leaves and a more delicate taste.
+It might not be as crispy, but some people prefer the milder flavor.

 Detailed Recipe for Air Fryer Kale Chips